 AGQ Labs began officially uploading agricultural data to the Open Modus Standard project

-The Open Modus Standard project has been an industry-led effort to harmonize reporting formats for all stakeholders involved in testing, from growers who use analytical reports to make decisions out in the field to the laboratories who provide the testing.
+The OMS project has been an industry-led effort to harmonize reporting formats for all stakeholders involved in testing, from growers who use analytical reports to make decisions out in the field to the laboratories who provide the testing.
+The reporting format has been updated to cohesively display data in a transparent way.

-AGQ Lab’s extensive database of global agricultural results, which serves as a basis for our Crop Nutritional MonitoringTM consulting services by taking advantage of noveldata analytics, will not be included in the Open Modus Standard project.
+AGQ Lab’s extensive database of global agricultural results, which serves as a basis for our Crop Nutritional MonitoringTM consulting services by taking advantage of noveldata analytics, will not be included in the OMS project.
 However, clients who wish their data reported through this format can now benefit from automatic data uploads through the back-end of AGQ Lab’s BeSafer Online Platform.

 “Agronomists and growers are embracing the opportunity to capture more precise, micro-level data to optimize soil, nutrient and nematode management because the result is often increased yields and cost savings…” Chad Matthies of Agrian.

-Beyond industry collaborators, Modus Open Standard project participants include Kansas State University and Brigham Young University.
+Beyond industry collaborators, OMS project participants include Kansas State University and Brigham Young University.